UX

 Google’s study shows that 32% of users leave a mobile website if it fails to load in 3 seconds.
 Here’s a report by Google that shows how website speed impacts bounce rates.

 A solution is to implement speed optimization tactics to accelerate your website’s speed.
-Here are the top steps below:
+We’ve got quite a few useful tips on how to optimize a WordPress website in this article.
+Here are some more optimization steps to consider:

 Switch to premium hosting: Website hosting should be the top priority when optimizing your website for speed.